 Also close to Monastiraki Square, there is Mitropoleos street, filled with taverns.
-And while they may seem to offer great choice of places to go to, at a closer look you will discover that the same owners have 2 or three establishments with similar styles and not very far away from each other.
+And while they may seem to offer a great choice of places to go to, at a closer look you will discover that the same owners have 2 or three establishments with similar styles and not very far away from each other.

 Remains of the day: My sunburns!